Learn more about the latest security and privacy threats

 If your vertical isn’t listed, configure a custom policy from the dashboard or talk to compliance via contact.

-How does Zyphe compare to Sumsub, Onfido, IDnow, and Jumio for iGaming?
+How does Zyphe compare to Sumsub, Onfido, IDnow, and Jumio for KYC for iGaming?

 The feature lists overlap.
 The differences that matter for an iGaming operator are about player drop-off, multi-vertical reuse, audit posture under inspection, and what happens to the data when the next centralized vendor gets breached.